Devils Brook (Dorset)

-The Devils Brook is a Dorset watercourse of that rises near Higher Ansty (on Pleck Farm, in Pleck or Little Ansty), near to the source of the River Divelish.
+The Devils Brook is a Dorset chalk stream which rises near Higher Ansty (on Pleck Farm, in Pleck or Little Ansty), near to the source of the River Divelish.
 It flows past Dewlish (to which it lent its name) and joins the River Piddle at Athelhampton, which in turn flows into Poole Harbour.

 Its length is given variously from 6 miles to 9.16 mi.

 The river has a catchment area of 3364.34 ha.